 Let’s face it, a quick scroll through Instagram would make anyone experiencing symptoms of depression during the summer feel like the odd one out.
 Other risk factors that could make you more vulnerable to SAD include being a woman (SAD is diagnosed four times more often in women than in men — yep, this and we need to deal with horrible cramps once a month), a family history of depression, being a young adult, and already having been diagnosed with other types of depression or a bipolar disorder.

 What Are Your Treatment Options?

 So how can you combat the symptoms of summertime SAD when everyone else is too busy having fun at the beach?
 Other than taking medication, Cognitive Behavioral Therapy, a type of psychotherapy that aims to identify negative thoughts in order to replace them with more positive thoughts, has been shown to effectively treat those with SAD.
-Other home remedies include taking frequent cold showers, making use of your air conditioning, and avoiding the outdoors during the peak hot hours in the middle of the day.
-If you think that you might be experiencing SAD this summer, make sure you consult your doctor to get an expert opinion before self-diagnosing (and no, WebMD does not count as an expert opinion).
+Other home remedies include taking frequent cold showers, making use of your air conditioning and avoiding the outdoors during the peak hot hours in the middle of the day.
+If you think that you might be experiencing SAD this summer, make sure you consult your doctor to get an expert opinion before self-diagnosing (and no, your favorite blogger does not count as an expert opinion).